WMTV: Since 1988

 Wesray sold its TV stations to Adams Communications in 1988, but the deal left Adams highly leveraged and ill-prepared to confront declines in the value of broadcast properties, prompting it to default on $283 million of debt in 1991; that same year, WMTV debuted its first morning newscast, Wisconsin Today.
 Brissette Broadcasting was formed the next year when Paul Brissette, who had been the vice president of Adams Communications's television stations division, bought out the business for $257 million.
 Four years later, in a $270 million merger, Brissette was folded into Benedek Broadcasting after the company was unable to expand by adding stations.
-By that time, WMTV had slumped to third in local news ratings; later in 1996, it adopted the current NBC 15 station brand.
-The retirement of longtime weatherman Elmer Childress in 1997 also paved the way for the station to take a more aggressive approach to weather coverage, including adding its own Doppler weather radar.
+By that time, WMTV had slumped to third in local news ratings; later in 1996, it rebranded as NBC 15.
+When longtime weatherman Elmer Childress retired in 1997, the station opted to replace his "folksy, low-tech" weathercasts with a more modern approach, buying new equipment and adding its own Doppler weather radar.

 Financial problems developed at Benedek at the start of the new millennium.
 The early 2000s recession reduced ad sales and caused the company to be unable to pay interest on a set of bonds issued in 1996, prompting a filing for Chapter 11 bankruptcy.
 Most of the Benedek stations, including WMTV, were sold to Gray Television in 2002.
 The station discontinued analog broadcasting on February 17, 2009.
+In 2011, the station was second-rated in early and late evening news, in a virtual tie with WKOW, but won mornings and had revenue comparable to WISC.

-In 2016, Gray built new studios for WMTV adjacent to the original facility, with twice the square footage; the old studios were demolished for parking.
+In 2016, Gray built new studios for WMTV adjacent to the original facility.
+The new building features twice the square footage as the old studios, which were demolished for parking.
 That same year, a new affiliation agreement between The CW and Gray resulted in the network affiliation in Madison moving to a subchannel of WMTV from WBUW.
+In late 2023, the station rebranded from NBC 15 to WMTV 15.

 Subchannels

-The station's digital signal is multiplexed:
+WMTV's transmitter facility is co-sited with its studios on Forward Drive in the Greentree neighborhood on Madison's southwest side.
+The station's signal is multiplexed: